Contrast-Security-OSS/docs/content/installation/python/PythonConfig.md

 ## Load Path

 The configuration file is called *contrast_security.yaml* wherever it's located.
-The Python agent loada the configuration YAML from the following paths in order of precedence:
+The Python agent loads the configuration YAML from the following paths in order of precedence:

 1. The current working directory (e.g., *./contrast_security.yaml*)
 2. A subdirectory called *config*, (e.g., *./config/contrast_security.yaml*)